ihavenonickname/Serilog.Sinks.BetterSqlite/readme.md

-# Serilog.Sinks.SQLite.Alternative
+# Serilog.Sinks.BetterSqlite

-The Serilog.Sinks.SQLite.Alternative sink provides a robust and flexible mechanism for logging Serilog events directly into a SQLite database.
+The Serilog.Sinks.BetterSqlite sink provides a robust and flexible mechanism for logging Serilog events directly into a SQLite database.
 Its design balances performance, configurability, and maintainability.

 > **Important note**
 >